TIBCOSoftware/snappydata/docs/connectors/cdc_connector.md

 The JDBC Stream Reader options are:

 - **jdbcStream**: The format in which the source data is received from the JDBC source.
+This parameter is mandatory.
+Currently, only JDBC stream is supported.

-- **spec**: A CDC spec class name which is used to query offsets from different data sources.
-We have a default specification for CDC enabled JDBC source.
+- **spec**: A CDC spec class name which is used to query offsets from different databases.
+We have a default specification for CDC enabled SQL server.
 You can extend the `org.apache.spark.sql.streaming.jdbc.SourceSpec` trait to provide any other implementation.

         trait SourceSpec {